Agent-Hellboy/flask-hedcrypt/README.md

 ## General info

-* If None of the use cases are found in future then the flask-name may be removed from repo.As currently their is only one use case i.e. decorating the call inherited from db.Model class of sqlalchmey.
+* If None of the use cases are found in future then the flask-name may be removed from repo.As currently their is only one use case i.e. decorating the class inherited from db.Model class of flask-sqlalchmey.

 * I want to decorate the class inherited from db.Model so that instead of calculating the hash seperately using an API and then storing it into